kolevv/LokumWebPage/README.md

-Landing page for a local festival.
+Landing page for a local music festival held in Burgas, Bulgaria.
 Uses Bootstrap 4.